 Prerequisite: Permission of the instructor is required before registering.

-Current problems: aims, curriculum, teaching, administration and ideas viewed from an historical perspective.
+Explores current problems within education as well as aims, curriculum, teaching, administration and ideas viewed from a historical perspective.

 This course will examine the controversial issue of religion and spirituality in education.
 It will examine how faith and visions of life impact education, values and the philosophy of education, religion and the history of education, visions of life in the curriculum, faith expressions in the classroom, and teaching about religion and spirituality.